Glizzus/blog/src/content/blog/vite-plugins-are-powerful.md

 ![Vite Plugin Inject Revision](revision-head-hashed.png)

-Developers can then use this double hashed version to internally very that the correct revision is running.
+This way, end users could not reverse-engineer the revision hash from the source code.
+Developers can still check that the correct revision is running by hashing the revision hash themselves:

 ```sh
 REVISION=$(git rev-parse --short HEAD)